How to Add Characters in Excel (with Formula, Flash Fill & VBA)

 Enter the primary name in the cell C5

-• You will notice there is plus sign in the corner of the C5 cell.
+• There is plus sign in the corner of the C5 cell.

 fill handle icon in the corner of the cell C5